-Reuse plastic packaging, we receive fabrics from our suppliers in large tough plastic bags which are great for protecting the fabric but not so great for the environment.
-So, in order to get as much use out of them as possible we reuse them, saving larger bags to protect rolls of fabric our customers have purchased and the smaller pieces are cut up and heat sealed to protect orders we are posting, anything too small or damaged is taken to our local waste recycling centre.
+Plastic packaging: we receive fabrics from our suppliers in large tough plastic bags which are great for protecting the fabric but not so great for the environment.
+So, in order to get as much use out of them as possible we reuse them where possible; larger bags are used to protect rolls of fabric for our customers and makers; smaller pieces are cut up and heat sealed to create packaging for orders we are posting, and anything too small or damaged is separated by colour and taken to our local waste recycling centre.

-Remnants basket.
-We parcel up the short ends of rolls or ex display pieces and put them in our remnant’s basket.
-The pieces are labelled with a size/ shape and a discounted price.
-It’s a great place to look if you want a bargain for your project, it’s definitely worth a rummage for small or medium projects as piece sizes vary and can be quite large.
+We love remnants!
+We parcel up the short ends of rolls or ex display pieces and put them in our remnants basket.
+The pieces are labelled with a size/ shape and a (brilliant) price.
+It’s a great place to look if you want a bargain for your project, and definitely worth a rummage for small or medium projects as piece sizes vary and can be quite large.

-As a team at livingstone textiles we are all strong believers in these values and are pretty thrifty makers, so we like to share with you the projects we have been making, especially when they are reducing single use items!
-So, follow us on Facebook, Instagram and Pinterest or check back into our website regularly to see our latest hints, tips and makes!
-Follow the links for some of our recent posts.
-Sandwich holder, 7 simple eco friendly makes, produce bags and more.
+All the team at Livingstone Textiles are strong believers in sustainability, which makes us pretty thrifty makers too!
+We love sharing the projects we’ve been making, especially when they are reducing single use items, so follow us on Facebook, Instagram and Pinterest or check back into our website regularly to see our latest makes, how-to’s and tutorials.

 Where possible we source our fabrics from sustainable suppliers and have several recycled products in stock including double width fabric, fabric from 95% recycled bottles and 100% recycled polyester threads to choose from, we also stock a range of eco felts which are made from recycled materials.

-We are adding to our stock all the time and we are always looking out for new suppliers to source new sustainable fabrics from, whether they are made from organic plants, recycled materials or just produced in a more sustainable way, we believe that these are important factors to consider when purchasing (oh and it has to look nice too).
+We are adding to our stock all the time and we are always looking out for new suppliers who support our ethos of sustainability, whether it is through organic materials, recycled materials or just fabric produced in a more sustainable way, we believe that these are important factors to consider when purchasing (oh and it has to look nice too).